Quick Overview: LVM Storage Operator for Single-Node OpenShift (SNO)

 Now I'm going to add this to my

-configuration.cat <<EOF | oc apply -f - apiVersion: lvm.topolvm.io/v1alpha1 kind: LVMCluster metadata: name: lvmcluster namespace: openshift-storage spec: storage: deviceClasses: - deviceSelector: paths: - /dev/disk/by-path/pci-0000:1a:00.0-scsi-0:2:1:0 # < -- /dev/sdc - /dev/disk/by-path/pci-0000:1a:00.0-scsi-0:2:3:0 # < -- /dev/sdd name: vg1 thinPoolConfig: name: thin-pool-1 overprovisionRatio: 10 sizePercent: 90 EOF
+LVMClusterconfiguration.cat <<EOF | oc apply -f - apiVersion: lvm.topolvm.io/v1alpha1 kind: LVMCluster metadata: name: lvmcluster namespace: openshift-storage spec: storage: deviceClasses: - deviceSelector: paths: - /dev/disk/by-path/pci-0000:1a:00.0-scsi-0:2:1:0 # < -- /dev/sdc - /dev/disk/by-path/pci-0000:1a:00.0-scsi-0:2:3:0 # < -- /dev/sdd name: vg1 thinPoolConfig: name: thin-pool-1 overprovisionRatio: 10 sizePercent: 90 EOFYou can take this a step further by adding a label to your node, and limiting your LVM deployment to the targeted disks only when the correct label is applied to the node.
+This can be done like the following example.

-NODE_NAME=$(oc get no -o name) oc label $NODE_NAME topology.kubernetes.io/lvm-disk=sdb oc apply -f - <<EOF apiVersion: lvm.topolvm.io/v1alpha1 kind: LVMCluster metadata: name: lvmcluster namespace: openshift-storage spec: storage: deviceClasses: - deviceSelector: paths: - '/dev/disk/by-path/pci-0000:03:00.0-scsi-0:2:1:0' fstype: xfs name: vg1 nodeSelector: nodeSelectorTerms: - matchExpressions: - key: topology.kubernetes.io/lvm-disk operator: In values: - sdb thinPoolConfig: chunkSizeCalculationPolicy: Static name: thin-pool-1 overprovisionRatio: 10 sizePercent: 90 EOF
+NODE_NAME=$(oc get no -o name) oc label $NODE_NAME topology.kubernetes.io/lvm-disk=sdb oc apply -f - <<EOF apiVersion: lvm.topolvm.io/v1alpha1 kind: LVMCluster metadata: name: lvmcluster namespace: openshift-storage spec: storage: deviceClasses: - deviceSelector: paths: - '/dev/disk/by-path/pci-0000:03:00.0-scsi-0:2:1:0' fstype: xfs name: vg1 nodeSelector: nodeSelectorTerms: - matchExpressions: - key: topology.kubernetes.io/lvm-disk operator: In values: - sdb thinPoolConfig: chunkSizeCalculationPolicy: Static name: thin-pool-1 overprovisionRatio: 10 sizePercent: 90 EOF -

 With the

-will be available for your deployments.❯ oc get sc NAME PROVISIONER RECLAIMPOLICY VOLUMEBINDINGMODE ALLOWVOLUMEEXPANSION AGE lvms-vg1 topolvm.io Delete WaitForFirstConsumer true 5d4h
+LVMClusterCR deployed, your LVM disk should be configured and progressing.
+Soon a newStorageClassnamedlvms-vg1will be available for your deployments.❯ oc get sc NAME PROVISIONER RECLAIMPOLICY VOLUMEBINDINGMODE ALLOWVOLUMEEXPANSION AGE lvms-vg1 topolvm.io Delete WaitForFirstConsumer true 5d4h

 Part V: StorageClass Enhancements (Optional)